-Orion’s research activities focus on hormone-dependent cancers.
-Through collaboration, Orion has expanded its research activities to include other types of cancer and supportive treatments for cancer patients.
+While endocrine regulated cancers continue to be an important focus for Orion cancer research, Orion has expanded its research activities to include also other types of cancer and supportive treatments for cancer patients.

 Developed and patented by Orion, Easyhaler® is an environmentally friendly and easy-to-use inhaler (dry powder inhaler).
 Orion aims to expand the product family of inhalable Easyhaler® drugs used for treating asthma and chronic obstructive pulmonary disease.

 Easyhaler® technology can also be used in the R&D of new proprietary drugs.

 Orion’s veterinary product development utilises expertise in its own therapy areas and formulation technology, and its human drug and formulation innovations when new therapies and treatment methods are being developed for animals.